What your responsibilities are

 What your responsibilities are for

-Knowing your responsibilities will help make sure you use your plan in line with the NDIS rules and regulations.
+Knowing your responsibilities helps you use your plan in line with the NDIS rules and regulations.
 It also helps you protect yourself and your NDIS funding.

 Your responsibilities include: